muli2487/Breakup/CONTRIBUTING.md

 ## Welcome

-i am glad that you are thinking to contribute for my project!
+I am glad that you are thinking to contribute for my project!
-Please let me know if you are unsure of anything or submit the isssue or pull request anyway.
+Please let me know If you are unsure of anything or submit the isssue or pull request anyway.